rahulcharvekar/shared-lib/SharedLibIntegrationGuide.md

 - **Updates:** Check for changes in library versions.
 - **Minimal Changes:** With dependency and properties, most features work without code edits.
 Total changes: 1-5 lines in build file, 10-20 in config, optional annotations/injections.

-For issues, refer to library source or provide microservice details.</content>
+For issues, refer to the library source or provide microservice details.</content>
-<parameter name="filePath">/Users/rahulcharvekar/Documents/Repos/LBE/PaymentReconciliation/shared-lib/SharedLibIntegrationGuide.md